-In 2023, the Port was awarded the Recreation and Conservation Office grant up to \$500,000.
+In 2023, the Port was awarded the Recreation and Conservation Office (RCO) grant up to \$500,000.
 The period of performance began on August 1, 2023 (project start date) and will end on December 31, 2026 (project end date).
 No allowable cost incurred before or after this period is eligible for reimbursement unless specifically provided for by written amendment or addendum to the Agreement.
+The Port plans to apply this grant for Phase II of the North Portwalk and Seawall Reconstruction Project as the demolition of the old building is considered development costs under RCO guidelines.